mkhaled87/pFaces-OmegaThreads/README.md

 ``` bash
 $ docker run -it -v ~/docker_shared:/docker_shared omega/latest
 ```
+Note that by the previous command, we mad a pipe between host and the container (this part: *-v ~/docker_shared:/docker_shared*) which will later allow us to move files (e.g., the synthesized controller) from the container to the host.

-Now OmegaThreads is installed and we will test it now with a simmple example.
+Now OmegaThreads is installed and we will test it with a simmple example.
 In case you need to know more about OmegaThreads, we advise you to read the **Getting Started** section below.
 In the Docker image, OmegaThreas sis located in the director **pFaces-OmegaThreads** and you can navigate to it as follows:
 ``` bash